dvdmtw98/notes/notes-vault/information-security/security-controls/security-controls.md

 A control that acts to eliminate or reduce the likelihood that an attack can succeed.

 #### Detective
-Many not prevent or deter access, but will identify and record any attempt or successful intrusion.
+May not prevent or deter access, but will identify and record any attempt or successful intrusion.
 e.g. IDS, Logs, Security Camera

 #### Corrective
-Eliminate or reduce the risk of an intrusion event (Antivirus)
+Eliminate or reduce the risk of an intrusion event.
+Also aims to minimize the impact of a security incident after it has occurred.
+e.g. Antivirus

 #### Physical
 A security control that acts against in-person intrusion attempts.